RogueRope/SurvivalGuide/README.md

 ## Longer term vision

-The non profit was created as vehicle for events, these can be rope-events, parties or burnerlike stuff.
+The non profit was created as vehicle for events, these can be rope-events, parties or burner-like stuff.
 It's just a shell so we can:
 * Rent cheap stuff from the uitleendienst.
 * Get a bank account
 * Set up online payments